taocpp/config/doc/Member-Extensions.md

 }
 ```

-For more on schemas [please consult the page on how to write schema files](Writing-Schema-Files.md).
+For more information on taoCONFIG schemas [please consult the page on how to write schema files](Writing-Schema-Files.md).

 Schemas can also be applied to sub-sections of the config by putting the schema member in the appropriate sub-section.